 Frequently Asked Questions

-The decision to sign a new joint agreement and explore a potential strategic combination between St. Ambrose and Mount Mercy brings exciting possibilities.
+The decision to sign a new joint agreement and pursue a strategic combination between St. Ambrose and Mount Mercy brings exciting possibilities.
 It also brings many questions.
 We provide answers to the most frequently asked questions here.
 As the process moves forward and new information comes available, this page will be updated.

 General information

-St. Ambrose University and Mount Mercy share roots as two long-standing independent, private and not-for-profit Catholic universities based in Iowa.
+St. Ambrose University and Mount Mercy share roots and similar missions as two long-standing independent, private and not-for-profit Catholic universities based in Iowa.
 St. Ambrose was founded in 1882 and Mount Mercy in 1928.
 The two universities share consistent values, beliefs, and priorities about education.
 They each have substantial reputations for workforce related student success.
-Given these shared values and successful outcomes with past collaborations, the presidents of each university, Dr. Amy Novak of St. Ambrose and Dr. Todd Olson of Mount Mercy, are taking a proactive approach to the current higher education landscape to increase access and affordability to quality education for both traditional students and adult learners.
+Given these shared values and successful outcomes in their other collaborations, the presidents of each university, Dr. Amy Novak of St. Ambrose and Dr. Todd Olson of Mount Mercy, are taking a proactive approach to the current higher education landscape to increase access and affordability to quality education for both traditional students and adult learners.

 Beginning in January of 2023, the president of St. Ambrose University, Dr. Amy Novak, and the president of Mount Mercy University, Dr. Todd Olson, began to discuss whether, and how, the two universities might come together in mutually beneficial and enriching ways.
 Those initial meetings led to further conversation, which led to a more than year-long exploration of the viability of a strategic relationship.